Disgaea 4: Additional content

 After defeating them the culprit finally gains full control of Fear the Great and reveals herself to be Asagi, who wants her own game.
 They defeat her and she joins, putting an end to the post-game story.
 Other optional bosses are Prinny Kurtis, Pringer X (which does not join) and Zetta (in regular humanoid form), Zetta being the strongest regular (non-Land of Carnage) boss.
 Baal does make an appearance, however as DLC boss, (his soul having been used in the creation of Pringer X), but the strongest sword is his Baal Sword.

 In the PlayStation 3's online social gaming platform PlayStation Home, a game space has been released for Disgaea 4 called the Disgaea 4 Lounge.

 Reception

 The game has received generally favorable reviews, with an aggregated score of 80/100 on Metacritic.
 IGN gave the game an 8.5 saying "Fans of the series will find exactly what they expect here -- and non-fans will find exactly what they fear ...
 This is probably the best Disgaea since the 2003 original'.
-GameZone give it a 9/10 stating "Overall, Disgaea 4 is a blast, and easily cements Nippon Ichi’s legacy as the kings of the strategy RPG genre. " Famitsu awarded the game a total of 33/40, composed of a 9/8/8/8 score.
+GameZone gave it a score of 9/10, stating "Overall, Disgaea 4 is a blast, and easily cements Nippon Ichi’s legacy as the kings of the strategy RPG genre. " Famitsu awarded the game a total of 33/40, composed of a 9/8/8/8 score.
 The game sold 79,425 copies in its first week in Japan, putting it at fourth place.